 Procedure: Students requesting course waivers need to demonstrate the comparability of their previous course to the course instructor.
-The student must a request in writing to their PA faculty advisor, provide a copy of the course syllabus of the equivalent course, a transcript for the course, and any other appropriate supporting documentation to the course instructor for waiver approval.
+The student must provide a typed waiber request, provide a copy of the course syllabus of the equivalent course, a transcript for the course, and any other appropriate supporting documentation to the course instructor for waiver approval.
 The primary instructor for the course in question will determine comparability of the previous course and the required OMPH Program course.
 All waiver decisions will be clearly documented in the student's file.